joshfrench/om-wiki-fork/Components,-Identity-&-Normalization.md

 ;; => {:component om-tutorial.core/Person}
 ```

-This means that we know what component is associated with what data in
+This means we always know what component is associated with what data
+in the denormalized response.

+However this isn't enough to normalize.
+We need to know what unique
-the denormalized response.
-Now all we need to do is implement a
+identity value should replace the original one.
+Se we must implement a
-protocol `om.next/Ident` to normalize the data. `om.next/Ident` takes
+protocol `om.next/Ident`. `om.next/Ident` takes props to a client
-props to client unique key.
-This key has a purpose beyond
+unique key.
+This key has an additional related purpose beyond
 normalization - we can also use this key to know which components are
-backed by the same data and trivially keep them in sync.
+backed by the same data.

+So **normalization** simplifies updates.
+Providing an **identity**
+operation allows us to automate **normalization** based on the
+colocated queries.
+The **identity** operation also makes UI
+reconciliation trivial since we now which UI elements map to which
+data.

 ## Appendix